"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 "spaceship" ↓ ← completely different direction → cosine similarity ≈ 0.1

 This is the foundation of today's RAG (Retrieval-Augmented Generation) and semantic search.
-A user's question is vectorized, cosine similarity is calculated against the vectors of documents in the database, and the document with the closest direction is retrieved.
-The idea of "measuring meaning by direction," which started with Word2Vec, has become the search engine of today's AI applications.
+A user's query is converted into a vector, cosine similarity is calculated against the vectors of documents in the database, and the document with the closest direction is retrieved.
+The idea of "measuring meaning by direction," which began with Word2Vec, has become the search engine of modern AI applications.

 This technology is called Embedding.

-The importance of Embedding goes beyond RAG and search.
-It is the very entry point through which LLMs process language.
+The importance of embeddings goes beyond RAG and search.
+They are the very gateway through which LLMs process language.

-The internals of an LLM are a neural network — a chain of matrix multiplications.
-Matrix multiplication requires numerical vectors.
+The internals of an LLM are a neural network——a chain of matrix multiplications.
+Matrix multiplications require numerical vectors.
 You cannot feed the string "cat" directly into a neural network.

 When inputting the sentence "The cat is sleeping" into an LLM: